woleet/woleet.id-server/README.md

 **Angular/Material client web app**

 The web app is intended for the server administrator only.
 It allows to configure the server and to manage users and their keys.
+By default, it is exposed at [https://localhost:3000]().

 The source code can be found in the `client/` directory.

 **Node.js server**

-The Node.js server exposes several endpoints:
+The Node.js server exposes several API endpoints:

-- a `/sign` endpoint exposed internally and allowing to sign using the organization's default key or one of the user's keys
+- A `/sign` endpoint allowing to sign using the keys managed by the server.
+By default, it is exposed at [https://localhost:3002/sign]().

-- an `/identity` endpoint exposed externally and allowing to retrieve and verify users' identity.
+- An `/identity` endpoint allowing to retrieve and verify the user identity associated to a key.
+This endpoint need to be exposed to the internet.
+By default, it is exposed at [https://localhost:3001/identity]().

-- a set of API endpoints dedicated to the client web app.
+- Other API endpoints dedicated to the client web app, but that can also be used by customer apps.
+By default, they are exposed at [https://localhost:3000/api/]().

 The source code can be found in the `server/` directory.

 # Documentation

-All endpoints of the Woleet.ID Server API, including those dedicated to the client web app, are specified and documented using OpenAPI (see the `swagger.yaml` file).
+All endpoints of Woleet.ID Server, including those dedicated to the client web app, are specified and documented using OpenAPI (see the `swagger.yaml` file).
 From this specification, test code (written in Java) is generated inside the `test/java` directory using the OpenAPI client code generator.

 The Woleet.ID Server API documentation is published on [SwaggerHub](https://app.swaggerhub.com/apis-docs/Woleet/WoleetIDServerAPI).